The Pre-departure course will leave you with a list of things to take care of before you leave. Here are a few items that are discussed:

 2. Meet with an academic advisor

-You will need to meet with an academic advisor to obtain course approval and signatures for your letter of permission.
+You will need to meet with an academic advisor to obtain course approval and signatures.

 3. Arrange out-of-country health insurance in addition to your existing plan